-An innovative push from the open source world has accelerated the development of advanced analytics and algorithms, shifting from insights that describe or (at best) diagnose, to predictive and even prescriptive algorithms.
+- An innovative push from the open source world has accelerated the development of advanced analytics, algorithms, and AI, shifting from insights that describe or (at best) diagnose, to predictive and even prescriptive insights.

-A catalog of these algorithms, if made available to the business, can make a decisive difference in business performance and competiveness.
+- A catalog of these algorithms and AI-based insights, if made available to the business, can make a decisive difference in business performance and competitiveness.